 California’s Financial Power of Attorney

 California permits adults to designate an ‘attorney-in-fact’ to handle their financial transactions should they become ill.
-The designee can be a friend or relative and does not have to be a lawyer..
+The designee can be a friend or relative and does not have to be an attorney.
 This arrangement may be beneficial if someone was involved in an accident and needs help with financial matters during recovery.

 However, anticipating a later accident or decline in mental function, it is best to draft a durable power of attorney, which will usually take effect if a person becomes incapacitated.

 A durable power of attorney allows a designated person to control aspects beyond banking and bill-paying.
 For example, the ‘attorney-in-fact’ can make decisions about the disposition of real estate, personal property, and living arrangements.
-A knowledgeable lawyer in Irvine could draft a comprehensive power of attorney and ensure it serves its desired purpose.
+A knowledgeable power of attorney lawyer in Irvine could draft a comprehensive document and ensure it serves its desired purpose.

 Drafting a Medical Power of Attorney in Irvine